-The WELL Digital Apps business unit includes the acquisitions of Insig Corporation ("Insig"), a majority interest in Circle Medical Technologies Inc. ("Circle Medical"), Adracare Inc. ("Adracare"), a majority interest in Wisp Inc. ("Wisp"), and CognisantMD (referred to as "Ocean").
-This business unit also encompasses all of the Company's telehealth platforms including Tia Health, VirtualClinic+, VirtualMed, Adracare and Circle Medical.
+The WELL Digital Apps business unit includes the acquisitions of Insig Corporation ("Insig"), Adracare Inc. ("Adracare"), and CognisantMD (referred to as "Ocean").
+This business unit also encompasses all of the Company's telehealth platforms including Tia Health, VirtualClinic+, VirtuelMed, Adracare and Circle Medical.

 Apps.health is a digital health app marketplace whose mission is to connect healthcare professionals with new and pioneering solutions or "apps" which integrate securely and seamlessly with a clinic's EMR software.
-It currently features approximately 41 digital health applications provided by 25 app publishers.
+It currently features approximately 51 digital health applications provided by 35 app publishers.